ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz/business-central/LocalFunctionality/Czech/eet.md

 ---
-title: Czech Local Functionality | Microsoft Docs
+title: Registration of Sales (EET) | Microsoft Docs
-description: The following topics describe the local functionality in the Czech version of Business Central.
+description: The entrepreneur who realizes sales to be registered has the obligation to register sales.
+A sale to be registered is a payment in cash, by card, or by similar means, which entails a business income and which is not exempt from registration.
-author: v-makune
+author: v-pejano

 ms-service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
-ms.search.keywords: CZ, Czech, Advance payment, Advance invoices, Payables, Finance,  Cash, EET, Cash Desk ms.date: 12/30/2019 ms.reviewer: v-makune ms.author: v-makune
+ms.search.keywords: CZ, Czech, EET, Cash Desk ms.date: 10/01/2020
+ms.reviewer: v-pejano
+ms.author: v-pejano
 ---